-The size and location of tumours differs from one person to another, so the amount of tissue removed during surgery also varies.
-To make it simple, you can think of two general breast-conserving surgeries: a lumpectomy and a partial mastectomy.
+The size and location of tumours differs from one person to another, so the amount of tissue removed during surgery also differs.

 Some of the lymph nodes under the arm may also be removed during breast-conserving surgery.
 This is done with a separate incision.
 If cancer is found in those lymph nodes, more lymph nodes may be removed.